-- 24. Describe as many examples as possible of the growing consolidation of political power in Europe from 1500 to 1800 as manifested in the rise of nation-states ruled by monarchs.
+- 24. Describe important aspects of European religion in the eighteenth century.
+(H) - State control of churches (Whig bishops, Josephism, Most Holy Governing Synod, Expulsions of Jesuits) - b.
+Evangelicalism (Pietism, Methodism) - c.
+Devotional revivals (Nicolaus Zinzendorf and the Moravians, Alphonsus Liguori and the Redemptorists, Paisius Velichkovsky and Orthodox spiritual elders) - d.
+Hassidism - 25.
+Describe as many examples as possible of the growing consolidation of political power in Europe from 1500 to 1800 as manifested in the rise of nation-states ruled by monarchs.
 (H, C, E) - a.
 The rise of the French monarchy, including the policies and influence of Louis XIV - b.
 The Peace of Westphalia - c.
 The military revolution - d.
 Enlightened absolutism - e.
 Muscovy's distinctive combination of autocracy, Orthodox Christianity, and estrangement from and limited opening to the West, including the attempts at Westernization by Peter the Great, the growth of serfdom, and Russia's rise as an important force in Eastern Europe and Asia - f.
 The rise of Prussia and Austria - g.
 The rise and fall of Poland and Sweden - h.
-The Ottoman dominance of southeastern Europe and invasions of central Europe until their defeat at the Siege of Vienna in 1683. - 25.
-Explain why England (and the Netherlands) were the main exceptions to the growth of absolutism in royal power in Europe.
+The Ottoman dominance of southeastern Europe and invasions of central Europe until their defeat at the Siege of Vienna in 1683.

+- 26. Explain why England (and the Netherlands) were the main exceptions to the growth of absolutism in royal power in Europe.
 (H, C) - a.
-The causes and essential events of the English Civil War, the Glorious Revolution of 1688, and the Act of Union with Scotland of 1707.
+The causes and essential events of the English Civil War, the Glorious Revolution of 1688, and the Act of Union with Scotland of 1707. - b.

-- b.
 The effect of the Glorious Revolution on the development of parliamentary sovereignty, constitutional "mixed government," and liberty in England, including the importance of the English Bill of Rights and how it limited the power of the monarch to act without the consent of Parliament - c.
 The eighteenth-century growth of a culture of liberty - d.
 England's intensifying fiscal, commercial, and technological innovation, including the culture of trade, the creation of the Bank of England in 1694, and the emergence of the bond market and responsible public finance - e.
-England's military and imperial success in successive wars with France, and the consequent establishment of a British Empire in North America and the Indian subcontinent Seminal Primary Documents to Read: John Milton, Areopagitica (1644); The Putney Debates (1647); William Blackstone, Commentaries on the Laws of England, "Of the Absolute Rights of Individuals" (1765) - 26.
+England's military and imperial success in successive wars with France, and the consequent establishment of a British Empire in North America and the Indian subcontinent Seminal Primary Documents to Read: John Milton, Areopagitica (1644); The Putney Debates (1647); William Blackstone, Commentaries on the Laws of England, "Of the Absolute Rights of Individuals" (1765) - 27.
 Summarize as many as possible of the important causes and events of the French Revolution.
 (H, C, E)